Psychomania: Production

+Background

-The film was produced by Benmar Productions, which predominately made Spaghetti Westerns in Spain but also produced Horror Express later that same year.
-(Horror Express had the same writers as Psychomania.)
-It was made in association with the company Scotia, who had director Don Sharp under long term contract.
+Psychomania was produced by Benmar Productions, best known for Spaghetti Westerns in Spain, but also made Horror Express later that same year, which shares the same writers.
+It was made in association with Scotia, who had director Don Sharp under long-term contract.

+Pre-production

-Nicky Henson said, "I was a mad motorcyclist," adding "I never had a car.
+Star Henson said, "I was a mad motorcyclist," adding "I never had a car.
 So this script comes through the door and I open it up and it says, ‘Eight Chopped Hog Harley Davidsons crest the brow of a hill.’
 I rang my agent and said, ‘I'll do it'."

 Henson said when he arrived on set he saw "eight clapped-out 350 AJS’ and Matchless BSAs.
 I said, 'Where's the Harley Davidsons?’
 They said, ‘You gotta be kidding!’
 It's the only show I’ve ever been on where there were eight mechanics working the whole time to keep the bikes fanning because they got ’em in some second-hand shop somewhere and they were falling to bits."

-Henson said he did all his stunts in the film except three.
-He says the stuntmen who performed these three were injured after each one.

-He said the script was written by "two expatriate Communist sympathisers" and that George Sanders' scenes were shot in ten days to save money as he was being paid more than anyone else in the cast.
+Henson said the script was written by "two expatriate Communist sympathisers" and that Sanders' scenes were shot in ten days to save money as he was paid more than the rest of the cast.
 Henson said Sanders "was great fun on the movie.
 We laughed and laughed and laughed and spoiled an awful lot of takes.
 I mean, it must have been a nightmare for the director because we were all so young and behaving so badly and realized that we were all working on something that was kind of peripheral, that would just disappear.
 But of course it hasn't.
 That's the weird and wonderful thing about it.
 People come up to me in the street and quote lines from it now."